Adlertag: RAF operational command

 Hugh Dowding, C-in-C Fighter Command.

 The keystone of the British defence was the complex infrastructure of detection, command, and control that ran the battle.
 This was the Dowding System, after its chief architect, Air Chief Marshal Sir Hugh Dowding, the air officer commanding RAF Fighter Command.
 Dowding modernised a system created up from 1917 by Major General E B Ashmore.
 The core of Dowding's system was implemented by Dowding himself: the use of Radio Direction Finding (RDF or radar) was at his behest, and its use, supplemented by information by the Royal Observer Corps (ROC), combined with an organisation system to process the information was crucial to the RAF's ability to efficiently intercept incoming enemy aircraft.
 The technology was named RDF with misleading intent – the vague description would disguise the full nature of the system to the enemy if its existence ever became known.

-The first indications of incoming air raids were received by the Chain Home Radio Direction Finding (RDF) facilities, which were located along the coastlines of Britain.
+The first indications of incoming air raids were received by the Chain Home RDF facilities, which were located along the coastlines of Britain.
 In most circumstances, RDF could pick up formations of Luftwaffe aircraft as they organised over their own airfields in northern France and Belgium.
 Once the raiding aircraft moved inland behind the radar stations, the formations were plotted by the ROC.
 The information from RDF and the Observer Corps were sent through to the main operations room of Fighter Command Headquarters at RAF Bentley Priory.
 The plots were assessed to determine whether they were "hostile" or "friendly".
 If hostile, the information was sent to the main "operations room", which was in a large underground bunker.